darya-yankouskaya/github-users/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Environment

+Add your Github token in enviroment files in case you want to make more requests per hour.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).